stefanpenner/fs-tree-diff/README.md

 * `create` – create the specified file
 * `change` – update the specified file to reflect changes

-The operations choosen aim to minimize the amount of IO required to apply a given patch.
+The operations chosen aim to minimize the amount of IO required to apply a given patch.
 For example, a naive `rm -rf` of a directory tree is actually quite costly, as child directories must be recursively traversed, entries stated.. etc, all to figure out what first must be deleted.
 Since we patch from tree to tree, discovering new files is both wasteful and un-needed.

-The operations will also be provided in a correct order.
-So when deleting a large tree, unlink and rmdir operations will be provided in a correct order (the order will remain safe, but may change as the implementation changes).
-Allowing us to safely replay the operations without having to first confirm the FS is as we expected.
+The operations will also be provided in a correct order, allowing us to safely replay operations without having to first confirm the FS is as we expect.
+For example, `unlink`s for files will occur before a `rmdir` of those files' parent dir.
+Although the ordering will be safe, a specific order is not guaranteed.

 A simple example: